95ellismle/PlantBox/README.md

 # PlantBox

 Making a device to look after my plants autonomously has been an ambition of mine for a while.
 This is the latest (and greatest) attempt to build such a device.
+The device is basically a grow tent kitted out with LED lighting, some sensors, a camera and of course some plants.

 ## Aims of the project
-The project aims to create a cheap and highly modular system that is capable of looking after (productive) plants.
-The whole thing should eventually be very easy to install (place it down in a room and plug it in) and be very easy to maintain (just open the door and harvest when ready).
-However, this should not come at the cost of 'hackability', that is the whole thing should be easy to modify and improve for those who want to.
-In order to achieve this some key constraints need to be placed on the project from the start e.g:

-  * Everything must be open-sourced.
-If a user wants to see the source code and change it (be it for good or bad) they should.
-Similarly for the hardware.
-  * The code and hardware must be divided into discrete modules.
-These will be almost standalone devices.
-Inter-modular connections may be soldered but intra-modular should be easy to disconnect and reconnect.
-  * The whole system should work with or without any individual module.
-These should be (were safe) replacable during run time, i.e. the full  system should not have to be shutdown everytime a new module is to be installed.
-  * The code and hardware should be easy to understand and well documented (e.g. consistent code throughout, enough comments, OOP etc).
-  * To keep costs down, cheap microcontrollers should be used (i.e. arduino Nano, raspberry pi zero etc...).
-This also means very little computing power so things should be designed accordingly (i.e. code to be very lightweight).
-  * The code will need a nice interface for a user (eventually).
-An android app would be ideal.
+The original project was quite ambitious so I thought I would tone it down slightly and create something more managable.
+The project is going to be a serious foray into the world of hobby hydroponics and a way to get some knowledge on vertical farms.
+Hopefully, I will also get some fruit and veg from it!

-## Current setup
+## Equipment List

-The project is very new and the current set up is very basic.
-The kit is comprised of:

-* Rpi Zero W : This is the brains of the operation.
-It contols when things should happen and handles storing the data produced.
-It also takes pictures
-* Arduino (genuino currently) : This recieves data from sensors (currently only light levels -in lux not PAR) it then broadcasts this info to the RPi via bluetooth every few seconds.
-* Various sensors : At the moment only a camera and a light level sensor.
-* Some grow lights : Fairly cheap, low powered grow lights.
-For testing on small plants.
-* Some plants (pink kale and basil): These are grown under the grow light, the pink kale is grown hydroponically (using the Kratky method) and the basil in soil.
+1 80x80x180 Grow Tent
+...

 ## TODO